magurh/coulomb-branch-surgery/fun_domains/README.md

 $\Gamma^0(M), \Gamma^1(M), \Gamma_0(M), \Gamma_1(M), \Gamma(M)$.

-\textbf{Type of group:}  There are choice buttons to choose which of the above types of groups to use.
+<b>Type of group:</b>  There are choice buttons to choose which of the above types of groups to use.

-\textbf{Changing N:}  Type in N, in the box provided, then click on "draw"
+<b>Changing N:</b>  Type in N, in the box provided, then click on "draw"
              OR press the ">" and "<" buttons to increase N in steps.

-\textbf{Changing M:}  Type in M, in the box provided, then click on "draw"
+<b>Changing M:</b>  Type in M, in the box provided, then click on "draw"
              OR press the ">" and "<" buttons to increase N in steps.

-\textbf{Edit Mode:}   Click on the "edit" button then you can move the triangles to give a different fundamental domain by clicking on the yellow circles on the boundaries of the triangles.
+<b>Edit Mode:</b>   Click on the "edit" button then you can move the triangles to give a different fundamental domain by clicking on the yellow circles on the boundaries of the triangles.

-\textbf{Links Mode:}  Click on the "link" button to show how the boundary is linked up.
+<b>Links Mode:</b>  Click on the "link" button to show how the boundary is linked up.

-\textbf{Find matrix:} Click on a triangle to find out what the corresponding coset representative is, as a 2 by 2 matrix.
+<b>Find matrix:</b> Click on a triangle to find out what the corresponding coset representative is, as a 2 by 2 matrix.

 Triangle Drawing mode